Examples of holomorphic functions vanishing to infinite order at the boundary: Applications

 \subsection{Dirichlet minimizing $Q$-valued functions}

-One of the implications of lemma \ref{lem_E:1.1} in the context of $Q$-valued functions had been stated heuristically in the introduction.\\ F.~Almgren developed in his pioneering work \cite{Almgren} the theory of multivalued functions to prove a regularity result on area minimizing rectifiable currents.
+One of the implications of lemma \ref{lem_E:1.1} in the context of $Q$-valued functions had been stated heuristically in the introduction.

+F.~Almgren developed in his pioneering work \cite{Almgren} the theory of multivalued functions to prove a regularity result on area minimizing rectifiable currents.
 He introduced them as $Q$-valued functions. $Q \in \N$, fixed, indicates the number of values the function takes, counting multiplicity.
 We will refer to them from now on as $Q$-valued functions.
 We assume that the reader is familiar with the most basic definitions and results concerning the theory of $Q$-valued functions with focus on Dirichlet minimizers.
 We follow mainly the notation and terminology introduced by C.~De Lellis and E.~Spadaro in \cite{Lellis}.
 It differs slightly from Almgren's original one e.g. $(A_Q(\R^n), \G)$ denotes the metric space of unordered $Q$-tuples in $\R^n$, $W^{1,2}(\Omega, \A_Q(\R^n))$ the Sobolev space of $Q$-valued functions on a domain $\Omega \subset \R^N$.
 A recollection of the most general definitions and results omitting the actual proofs can be found in \cite[section 1]{H1}.
-C.~De Lellis and E.~Spadaro gave a modern revision of Almgren's original theory and results concerning Dirichlet minimizers in \cite{Lellis}.\\ The holomorphic functions $f,g$ generate examples of $Q$-valued functions that are Dirichlet minimizing with respect to compact perturbations.
+C.~De Lellis and E.~Spadaro gave a modern revision of Almgren's original theory and results concerning Dirichlet minimizers in \cite{Lellis}.

+The holomorphic functions $f,g$ generate examples of $Q$-valued functions that are Dirichlet minimizing with respect to compact perturbations.
 Furthermore these examples are defined on $\R^2_+=\{(x,y) \in \R^2 \colon x>0\} \simeq \C_+$ and have "large" singular set towards the boundary.
-As we mentioned before the classical theory of Dirichlet minimizing $Q$-valued functions had been developed in \cite{Almgren} and revisited with modern methods in \cite{Lellis}.\\ Before we are going to state the precise properties of the examples we recall the the definition of the singular set and related results thereafter the definition of $C^k(\Omega, \A_Q(\R^m)$ for a domain $\Omega \subset \R^n.$\\
+As we mentioned before the classical theory of Dirichlet minimizing $Q$-valued functions had been developed in \cite{Almgren} and revisited with modern methods in \cite{Lellis}.